saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 <!-- ------------------------ -->
-## 2.06 Passing Appium Test Information to Sauce Labs
+## 2.06 Passing Test Name and Status to Sauce Labs
 Duration: 0:12:00

 This module will use the test code from the [Mobile_Android_EMU_Test.java](https://github.com/walkerlj0/Quickstart_Android/blob/master/Final/src/test/java/tests/Mobile_Android_EMU_Test.java).
 You can also add the same features to your `Mobile_Android_Browser_Test.java`, however, and get the same reporting on [Sauce Labs](http://app.saucelabs.com/?utm_source=referral&utm_medium=LMS&utm_campaign=link).